LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

 TKGm stands for TKG Multicloud.
 It is a product for installing Kubernetes on-top of virtual infrastructure provided by AWS, Azure, GCE, or VMware vSphere.
 It first deploys an all-in-one TKG Management Cluster using `kind <https://kind.sigs.k8s.io/>`__.
 This then uses the `Cluster API <https://cluster-api.sigs.k8s.io/>`__ to deploy and manage one or more production Kubernetes clouds.
 [32]

+TKGS
+^^^^

+TKG Service (TKGS) is a product built into VMware vSphere 7 that provides heavy integration with Kubernetes.

+Requirements for TKGS:

+-  ESXi hypervisors = At least two are required.
+For the best results, use three or more.
+-  vSphere HA = Highly available vSphere clusters.
+-  HAProxy load balancer = Virtual machines running HAProxy are used for load balancing requests to Kubernetes.
+-  DRS = Distributed Resource Scheduler.
+-  vSAN = Virtual Storage Area Network.
+-  vDS = vSphere Distributed Switch.

+Layers of TKGS:

+1. Supervisor cluster = The Kubernetes workload management cluster.
+Only vSphere itself has full access to the administrative account.
+End-users are expected to log into a namespace to create a production Kubernetes cluster.
+2. Supervisor cluster namespace = This namespace exists in both vSphere and Kubernetes.
+It is used to isolate teams and resources.
+This is used to create the production Kubernetes cluster using the TanzuKubernetesCluster API.
+3. TanzuKubenretesCluster (tkc) = This is the Kubernetes cluster that will be used for deploying applications.

+[73]

 Releases
 --------